 - Locrian (or also called Hypophrygian)

-If you look at the scale pattern in half and whole notes, you see that the scale is actually shifting to the left for each next mode.
-So again, only seven modes possible with seven notes in the scale:
+If you look at the scale pattern in half and whole notes, you see that the scale is actually shifting to the left for each next mode: